StudioEtrange/mambo/NOTES.md

 * Retropie
     * built primarly for raspberrypi
+    * build ontop of raspbian - can be installed as package (instead of a full distro)
     * distribution emulation with EmulationStation (default frontend) + Retroarch + Others emulators
+    * harder and more configurable than recalbox or batocera
     * https://retropie.org.uk/
     * https://github.com/RetroPie
     * https://github.com/RetroPie/EmulationStation